We want your unwanted items

 What you can donate

-If you have a large donation item such as furniture, we can arrange to collect your item for free.
+If you have a large, we can arrange to collect your item for free.
 Contact your nearest shop to find out more.

 If you get together with friends, neighbours or family to collect 10 bags or more, our van might be able to come and collect your bags from your house.
 Get in touch to see if we can arrange a collection.
 Organise a collection for your local Sue Ryder shop